-- Make it easy for everyone to join any Kiwanis club!
+- ✓ Make it easy for everyone to join any Kiwanis club!
 Avoid formalities, set traditions aside.
-Make the application procedure short and simple! - ✓ If the new member has not been invited through current members make sure to assign one or more people from you club to be for the help of him/ her all the time.
+Make the application procedure short and simple! - ✓ If the new member has not been invited through current members make sure to assign one or more people from you club to be of help to him/ her all the time.